jamonholmgren/jmn/README.md

 ## Features

-- Create short URLs via web form at `/make`
+- Create short URLs via web form at `/new` (or whatever you specify)
 - Permanent (301) redirects
 - File-based storage (no database required)
 - Simple password protection for URL creation